 Wendy is our Finance Officer.
 She keeps the NoFit State boat afloat and makes everyone happy on payday.

 Wendy joined the company in 2008 and manages to juggle her growing family with the company’s ever growing financial complexity and the demands of keeping a tribe of circus performers in check.

 Wendy was born in Sarawak, Malaysia, and moved to the UK in 2000 to study ACCA accountancy.
 She became a fully-qualified accountant in 2005 and before joining NoFit State she worked for Snap Cymru.

 In her spare time, Wendy enjoys cooking and simply relaxing with her three beautiful children in Trefforest after a hard day’s work in the NoFit office.

-Beth was drawn to NoFit State through her love of the arts.
+was drawn to NoFit State through her love of the arts.
 She designs individual pieces of fashion and accessories and also loves to paint and draw.
-You will often see Beth bringing irrepressible glamour to John Street with her little dog Saint as an adoring side kick.
+You would often see Beth bringing irrepressible glamour to Four Elms with her little dog Saint as an adoring side kick.